 This April, I'll be doing the Hill Country Ride for AIDS once again.
 The Ride is a beautiful, magical, wonderful event.
 If you are in the Austin area, I highly recommend participating.
-There are ride distances varying from 11 to 100 miles, and this year there is a train run/walk, also - with 5K, 10K & half-marathon options.
+There are ride distances varying from 11 to 100 miles, and this year there is a 5K run/walk, also.
 It is super family-friendly, with lots of stuff for kids to do. and the food -- cyclists know their food & this event has really amazing food.
 If you can't participate, maybe you could donate -- here's my the Hill Country Ride for AIDS page.
-If you want to participate, when you sign up, please join Team RunTex, as I'm the captain & I need team members! (any Weight Loss Kos people in Central Texas -- free training groups for riding or running, on Saturdays & Sundays, and free yoga, too!)

 Today I wanted to tell y'all what your donations do, so come with me below the squiggly thing & I'll tell you.